17 Best Christmas Foods at Costco

 Mesquite-seasoned chicken wings

 Chicken wings at Christmas?
 If your family tends to get hungry before the main course, it could be a great idea.
-Costco charges $5.49 a pound for fresh wings from the rotisserie, and you can walk out with a hefty tray of wings for around $11.
+All you have to do is heat and serve this tasty appetizer.

 If you don't have time to make mashed potatoes from scratch, Costco's prepared trays of mashed potatoes are a big step up from the boxed mashed potato mixes.
 All you have to do is reheat them in the microwave at home.